Hack Your Access Control With This $30 HID 125kHz Card Copier

 Cheap & Easy To Get

-The copier we tested was purchased for $30 shipped [link no longer available].
-Overall, the price of the unit tested was slightly higher due to the configuration of copying HID formats, but units as low as $10 [link no longer available] can be purchased to copy basic EM4100 formats alone.
+The copier we tested was purchased for $30 shipped.
+Overall, the price of the unit tested was slightly higher due to the configuration of copying HID formats, but units as low as $10 can be purchased to copy basic EM4100 formats alone.

-The chilling lesson is these products are very inexpensive, readily available, and sold by multiple vendors eager to ship next day with no questions asked to anyone, crook or honest.
+The chilling lesson is these products are very inexpensive, readily available, and sold by multiple vendors eager to ship the next day with no questions asked for anyone, crook or honest.

 How It Works